 At the Law Offices of Falanga & Chalker, our dedicated brain injury lawyers in Georgia, Greensboro, Alpharetta, and Ellijay can address every one of your concerns with professionalism and integrity, educating you as we work toward obtaining the compensation that justice requires.

 Always See a Doctor After a Head Injury

 Brain injuries often go undiagnosed at first, as emergency services focus and treat the obvious injuries such as bleeding and broken bones.
 However, there are ways to diagnosis and discover a brain injury.
 The services of a medical professional, such as a neuropsychologist or a neuropsychiatrist, can administer a comprehensive test to determine what amount, if any, of brain injury has occurred.

 You should call emergency services if you or someone you love experiences an impact to the head and develops any symptoms of traumatic brain injury.
 Seek medical advice even if symptoms seem mild.
 Even after a visit to check for a head injury, you should immediately return to the emergency facility if you begin to get dizzy and/or begin to vomit.

 There are many signs of a brain damage but some of the most common are:

 - Problems with speech or memory

 Brain injuries take a toll on your physical, emotional and mental health making them an extremely difficult injury to suffer through and navigate.
 If you have sustained a brain injury through someone else’s negligence, contact Law Offices of Falanga & Chalker today to learn more about how we can help you.

-The Georgia brain injury attorneys at the Law Offices of Falanga & Chalka help brain trauma victims and their families receive fair and just compensation for these types of catastrophic injuries.
+The Georgia brain injury attorneys at the Law Offices of Falanga & Chalker help brain trauma victims and their families receive fair and just compensation for these types of catastrophic injuries.
 Contact us today for an appointment.